wmorgan/dcos-docs/1.7/administration/installing/custom/create-public-agent.md

 ---
-post_title: Converting a Private Node to Public
+post_title: Creating a Public Agent
-layout: page
+nav_title: Public Agent
-published: true
+menu_order: 8
 ---

 In DC/OS, we distinguish between agents that are accessible from the cloud and those which are not with the notion of "public agents".
 By default, agent nodes are designated as private during [GUI](/administration/installing/custom/gui/) or [CLI](/administration/installing/custom/cli/) installation.